dsc-courses/dsc80-2026-su/syllabus.md

 ### Lectures

-Lectures will be held in-person on Tuesdays and Thursdays from 9:30-10:50AM and 11AM-12:20PM in <a href="https://map.concept3d.com/?id=1005#!m/761769?share">PODEM 1A18</a>
-Attendance is not required, **though you are encouraged to attend in-person if you are able to**.
-Lectures will be podcasted.
+Lectures will be held remotely on Zoom, Monday through Thursday 9:30-10:50AM.
+In-person attendance can earn you some credit for the Engagement portion of your grade.

 Lecture notebooks will be your main resource in this class.
-You can access them, along with all course materials, by pulling from the [course GitHub repository][github].
+You can access them, along with all course materials, by pulling from the [course GitHub repository][{{site.urls.github}}].
 We will also link HTML previews of each lecture notebook from the course homepage; you can use these to annotate the lecture notebooks with a tablet, if you'd like.